jdlubrano/light_switch-rb/README.md

 users especially if Product Managers enable and disable features on behalf of customers.
 You probably want to limit the exposure of your `LightSwitches`.
-You would not want someone to turn off a piece of code unless they really knew what they were doing.  `Lightswitch` can give you a little separation between feature flags and circuit breakers.  `Flipper` is well-suited to do the job if you want to use it, though.
+You would not want someone to turn off a piece of code unless they really knew what they were doing.  `LightSwitch` can give you a little separation between feature flags and circuit breakers.  `Flipper` is well-suited to do the job if you want to use it, though.